 Plaza de España, Santa Cruz

-Next to the lake are the Santa Cruz letters (photo above) and it´s the area that links the port with the commerical area of Santa Cruz.
+Next to the lake are the Santa Cruz letters (photo above) and it´s the area that links the port with the commercial area of Santa Cruz.

 Shopping in Santa Cruz